hbkworld/streaming-spec/complex_types.md

 ~~~~

 - `array/count`: Number of elements in the array.
-- `<member description>`: Might be a base type, another array or a struct
+- `<member description>`: Might be a base data type, another array or a struct

 ### Struct